 --max-workers 8

-This spins up 8 sandboxes and runs them concurrently.
-All should pass since gold patches are the correct fixes.
+This command spins up eight sandboxes and runs them concurrently.
+All pass because gold patches are the correct fixes.

 To test custom model output: